team113sanger/htslib-install-script/README.md

 **Note**: The `libdeflate` script is run first as `htslib` will use `libdeflate` if it is available.

+## Installation - installing samtools and htsslib

+You can find instructions on how to install `samtools` together with `htslib` in the [samtools-install-script repository](https://github.com/team113sanger/samtools-install-script).

 ## Installation - controlling the install location